 Do you accept transcripts if I send them to you directly?

-No. The transcripts need to be sent by the university.
+No, your transcripts should be sent by the university you graduated from.
 We will not accept transcripts sent to us by the applicant.

 How is my application evaluated?

-Your application is considered by the respective department (Finance, Management or Marketing) Ph.D. committee.
+Your application is evaluated by the Ph.D. committee in the department (Finance, Management or Marketing) to which you applied.
 In addition to the general requirements of the Graduate School, the committee considers factors such as your letters of recommendation, GMAT scores, and personal statement of career objectives (limited to 750 words).
 Based on the committee's assessment, a recommendation is made to the Graduate School, which has final approval of your application.

 What sort of previous coursework would make me a more competitive applicant?